- 2foodtrippers Tallinn Food Guide

 If you’re reading this Tallinn guide, you may be stopping in Tallinn during a Nordic river cruise.
 Or perhaps you took the ferry from nearby Helsinki to visit Tallinn for a day trip.
 Regardless of how you plan to spend your Tallinn holiday, you may not even consider Tallinn to be a food travel destination.
 We get it.
 We didn’t expect much from the food in Tallinn before we arrived for a week-long visit.
-However, we found an exciting food scene with third wave coffee and excellent beer.
+However, we were delighted to find an exciting food scene with third wave coffee and excellent craft beer.
 And, as a bonus, food and drink prices in Tallinn are low when compared to those of their Nordic neighbors.

 2foodtrippers Tallinn Food Guide

 During our week-long quest to find the best drinks and food in Tallinn Estonia, we checked out a variety of restaurants, cafes, coffee shops and bars.
 If you’re wondering where and what to eat in Tallinn, you’ll be pleasantly surprised by the varied options that go beyond traditional Estonia cuisine.
 We share our favorites and some of the best restaurants in Tallinn here.
 You won’t go hungry whether you have 24 hours in Tallinn or a week or even longer!